Home » By Course » Drinks » 10-Minute Berry Mocktail Recipe

 • Chilled ingredients: Cold fruit, soda water, and glasses help keep your drink refreshing without needing too much ice.

 • Sweet berries: The sweeter and juicier your berries are, the better the mocktail will taste.
-If they’re a bit tart, just add a little extra syrup to even things out.
+If they’re a bit tart, just add a little extra sweetener to even things out.

 • Flavored soda water: Try a naturally flavored option like berry, lime, or cucumber mint to add more depth without overpowering the fresh ingredients.